3D Printing is the Future of Aerospace & Defense Manufacturing

 A competitive edge.
 Whether it’s going to market quicker than your competitors, decreasing your manufacturing costs with new technologies or delivering a product far superior than what’s available on the market, a competitive edge is what it takes to win.
 And for the aerospace and defense industry, that edge is additive manufacturing.

 Don’t get me wrong.
 The aerospace and defense sector has been leveraging 3D printing for many years.
-In fact, the market is expected to grow by more than 23 percent to reach $4.76 billion by 2023, according to MarketsandMarkets.
-So far, the growth and upcoming expectations have been so transformational that 70 percent of respondents say 3D printing has changed the way the industry thinks and operates in Jabil’s Aerospace and Defense Manufacturing Trends survey.
+In fact, the defense and aerospace 3D printing market is expected to reach $5.58 billion by 2026, according to Market Research Future.
+So far, the growth and upcoming expectations have been so transformational that 70% of respondents say 3D printing has changed the way the industry thinks and operates in Jabil’s Aerospace and Defense Manufacturing Trends survey.
 Download the full survey report.

 How would you Characterize the Impact of 3d Printing Technology on the Defense and Aerospace Industry

 It will change the way we think and operate; it is only a matter of time

 It has already changed the way we think and operate

 It won't change the industry

 Perhaps unsurprisingly, nearly three-fourths of survey respondents said they use additive manufacturing technologies for prototyping.
 Beyond that, 44% use it for repair and maintenance, 43% leverage it for research and development and almost four in 10 utilize it for production parts.
 Finally, about one-third responded that they use 3D printing for jigs, fixtures and tooling or bridge production.
 The use-cases are diversifying every day as new advancements are unveiled.